 |Pays for primary hospital care and related medically necessary treatment only||Pays for medications, therapy, medical equipment, limited home care|

 There Are Some Common Misconceptions About NJ Medicaid Eligibility to Pay for Alzheimer’s, Dementia and Other Chronic Disease Care

 Putting your kids’ names on your bank accounts has no effect on Medicaid eligibility.
 New Jersey follows what is called the “source of funds” rule.
 This rule states that ownership of the funds in your accounts for Medicaid purposes is determined by who funds the account.
-Therefore, unless your kids placed the money in the account (provided the source of the funds), this money is not protected.
+Therefore, unless your kids earned the money in their account (provided the source of the funds), this money is not protected.

 The better solution is creating and funding an Irrevocable Trust which I discuss at length in this site.